No one works anywhere forever; whether you’re leaving your team or leaving your brokerage, your decision needs to be well thought out.

 Want to Switch Brokerages?
 Ask Yourself 7 Questions First!

-The following is by one of Inman’s most respected writers and this post is a must-read whether you’re leaving a team or a brokerage.
+The following is by one of Inman’s most respected writers.
+This post is a must-read whether you’re leaving a team or a brokerage.

 5 Signs It’s Time to Leave Your Team